 The State Department of Toxic Substances Control (DTSC) defines consumer electronics as part of a classification of hazardous waste called Universal Waste and lists many of these examples.
 What one can extrapolate from the examples (of what DTSC thinks is hazardous) is that the hazardous components in electronics are concentrated on the circuit boards.
 Old circuit boards have lead solder, mercury and other heavy metals.
 So if you have an electronic device that has a significant circuit board then it is probably a hazardous waste and should not be thrown in the regular trash.

 Folsom Hazmat does not wipe the hard drives clean.
-Even though most electronics recyclers have security processes in place and some shred hard drives as part of the recycling process, it is highly advised that you wipe your hard drives clean before submitting them to anyone for recycling.
+Even though most electronics recyclers have security processes in place and some shred hard drives as part of the recycling process, it is highly advised that you wipe your hard drives clean or destroy the discs before submitting them to anyone for recycling.

 No, if you have other hazardous wastes to be picked there is no minimum required.
 Just put your batteries out with your other waste on your appointment day.